CONNECT-Solution/CONNECT/README.md

         $ mvn clean install

 ####Building an ear
-All services profiles are active by default, so to build an ear containing all services, except for Direct, X12 just execute:
+All services profiles are active by default, so to build a GlassFish ear containing all services, except for Direct, X12 just execute:

         $ cd <CONNECT_CLONE_DIR>
         $ mvn clean install